-There are a number of reasons why fentanyl drug abuse is so dangerous to Washington State drug abusers and those who interact with them:
+There are several reasons why fentanyl drug abuse is so dangerous for first responders, such as:

-- Potency – Fentanyl is FIFTY TIMES stronger than laboratory-grade heroin, and ONE HUNDRED times more powerful than pure morphine.
-The difference between a normal high and a deadly overdose can be a matter of nanograms.
+- Potency – Fentanyl is much more potent than laboratory-grade heroin and 100 times more powerful than pure morphine.
+The difference between an average high and a deadly overdose can be a matter of nanograms.

-- Respiratory Depression—All opioids suppress breathing at higher doses, but fentanyl produces worsened and more prolonged respiratory depression than other opioids.
-Part of this is because of how fentanyl is absorbed by the body, but also because it produces less sedation—a major warning sign of opioid overdose.
+- Respiratory depression – All opioids suppress breathing at higher doses, but fentanyl produces worsened and more prolonged respiratory depression than other opioids.
+Part of this is because of how the body absorbs fentanyl and because it produces less sedation—a significant warning sign of opioid overdose.

-- Mislabeling – Many drug dealers are selling what they are representing as pure heroin, but it has been cut—or even replaced—with fentanyl.
+- Mislabeling – Many drug dealers are selling what they represent as pure heroin, but it has been cut—or even replaced—with fentanyl.
 Even pills can be counterfeited and presented as other opioids or medications—Xanax, for example.

-- Ineffective Antidotes—In the life-or-death situation presented when a person is overdosing on fentanyl, every minute matters.
-If emergency personnel think the drug taken was heroin, they will administer a shot of a life-saving anti-overdose drug such as naloxone that is of INADEQUATE dosage to reverse the effects of fentanyl.
-Depending on the amount of fentanyl consumed, it can take double or even triple the normal amount of naloxone to revive a person who is overdosing.
+- Ineffective antidotes – In the life-or-death situation presented when a person overdoses on fentanyl, every minute matters.
+Suppose emergency personnel think the drug taken was heroin.
+In that case, they will administer a shot of a life-saving anti-overdose drug such as naloxone that is of inadequate dosage to reverse the effects of fentanyl.
+Depending on the amount of fentanyl consumed, it can take double or even triple the average amount of naloxone to revive a person overdosing.

 It’s even worse when the drug has been intentionally mislabeled because the emergency protocols differ.
 For example, a Xanax overdose does not call for a naloxone injection, which is critical in an opioid-related situation.
 This purposeful deception can be the difference between life and death.